-- C. Repeat steps A and B above by reversing the procedure i.e. turning off the dc at station A and applying current at station B. - D. Turn FA to OFF.
-Restore dc and reset all indicators at completion of tests and insure that the trip AR's are not operated by depressing the pushbutton on the Test Panel at both stations.
+- C. Repeat steps A and B above by reversing the procedure i.e. turning off the dc at station A and applying current at station B. - D. Reset all indicators and restore dc at completion of tests and insure that the trip AR's are not operated by depressing the pushbutton on the Test Panel.